NOTE: THERE ARE SOME RATHER DISTURBING DESCRIPTIONS FURTHER DOWN IN THIS ARTICLE. AMPLE WARNING WILL BE GIVEN.

 The #57 Hendrix Office Machines Oldsmobile Cutlass, which had once been used by Bobby Allison in the Busch Series, sat on pole for the first time.
-Russell, whose best finish in a Sportsman race had been 11th, led the first two of the race`s sixty seven laps.
+Russell, whose best finish in a Sportsman race had been 11th, led the first two of the race’s sixty seven laps.

 NSFW WARNING UP AHEAD (UPSETTING/DISTURBING CONTENT, NO GORE)

-I actually possess a link to an uncensored copy of the former photo.
+Below is a link to an uncensored copy of the former photo.
 It is extremely graphic, so view at your own risk.

-NSFL CONTENT HAS PASSED…
+END OF NSFL CONTENT

 Unbelievably, the race actually continued.

 After a quick investigation by future NASCAR President Mike Helton, track president Humpy Wheeler, and several more officials, organizers decided to continue with the race.
 Thirty-three minutes after the crash, at a few minutes before 5:00 p.m., the race restarted.
 Gary Laton was the one in victory circle at day’s end.

 The next day, the remaining drivers ran the second race of the doubleheader, another 67 lap race, won by Lester Lesneski.
 Neither driver mentioned the crash in victory lane.